Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

-\subsection{Instrumental origin}
+\subsubsection{Instrumental origin}

+The detected effect should be first examined for instrumental or observational artifacts.
+In section \ref{subsec:significance}, we excluded the statistical fluctuation origin at a 99.6\% confidence level.
+Furthermore, the HXD-GSO data analysis (section \ref{sec:GSO}) indicates that the HXD instrument does not suffer unexpected artifacts (e.g., background variations) that can explain away the $X_{\rm pk}$ maximum at $T=36$ ks.
+The value of $T=36.0$ ks $= 6.4 P_{\rm orb}$ is not in harmonic resonance with the Suzaku's orbital period, either.

-When considering the origin of the detected effect, the most immediate examination to be done is whether it is any instrumental artifact.
-In this respect, of particular importance is the cross confirmation with the 10--14 keV XIS data (figure~\ref{fig:demodulation_XIS}).
-This rules out the possibility of the phase modulation being due to some instrumental origin specific to the HXD.
-Furthermore, the clear decrease of $A$ toward lower energies (figure~\ref{fig:amp_vs_energy}) rules out any instrumental or artificial origin specific to the overall Suzaku mission (e.g., unexpectedly large drifts in the spacecraft clock), because such effects should be independent of the photon energy.
+In this respect, of particular importance is the cross confirmation of the phase modulation with the 10--14 keV XIS data (figure~\ref{fig:demodulation_XIS}).
+This further rules out the possibility of the effect being due to some artifact specific to the HXD.
+Furthermore, the clear decrease of $A$ towards lower energies (figure~\ref{fig:amp_vs_energy}) excludes any instrumental or artificial origin specific to the overall Suzaku mission (e.g., unexpectedly large drifts in the spacecraft clock), because such effects should be independent of the photon energy.
 We are hence left with celestial interpretations.